 Katrin Nürnberger

 Did you use this recipe and made a bread instead of muffins?
 Then it may be that you just did not bake it long enough.
 My muffins were not wet.
-I have a very popular banana bread recipe that does not use flaxseed You should give that a try - I'm sure your daughter will love it.
+I have a very popular keto banana bread that does not use flaxseed You should give that a try - I'm sure your daughter will love it.

 Doris